An ode to breakfasts past

 ‘You’re never going to let this go are you?’

-‘It is indeed marvellous.
+‘It is indeed marvelous.
 An irony-free zone where everything is beautiful and nothing hurts, where everybody regardless of race, creed, color, or degree of inebriation, is welcomed.
 Its warm yellow glow, a beacon of hope and salvation inviting the hungry, the lost, the seriously hammered, all across the south, to come inside.
 A place of safety and nourishment.
 It never closes.
 It is always, always faithful, always there, for you‘

 – Anthony Bourdain, narrating his Waffle House experience